Written by Marvin Tupper Jones

 The idea for the traveling trunk project began when Susan Claffey and I attended a 2-day workshop in Reston, hosted by the Americana Corner and the American Battlefield Trust.

-Then the grant-writing team of Blake Lindsey, Melanie LaForce, Laurel McFarland, and Marvin Tupper Jones began work in December 2024.
+Then the grant-writing team of Blake Lindsey, Melanie LaForce, Laurel McFarland, and I began work in December 2024.
 Blake was the lead grant writer.
-The grant proposal was submitted in February, and we were awarded the $10,000 grant in April.
-I am the grant's project director, and the project is the Education Committee’s responsibility.
+The grant proposal was submitted in February, and we were awarded the $10,000 grant in April, 2025.
+I was the grant's project director, and the project is the Education Committee’s responsibility.

 That plan was to offer five topics that Alliance highlights in our FSD programs: Circle Forts, Elizabeth Proctor Thomas, Battle of Fort Stevens, Military Road School, and USCTs.
-We also bring a trunk of Union Army jacket and cap replicas, and give each school a print package of Circle Fort maps and other photographs.
+We also brought a trunk of Union Army jacket and cap replicas, and gave each school a print package of Circle Fort maps and other photographs.

 In every class, the students were excited about the clothes.
 Frequently, they asked more questions than we had time to answer.
 One student asked her teacher to return, which we did.
 For privacy reasons, we only take photographs from the rear of the classrooms, but some teachers have shared their photographs.

-We have praise for the DC school teachers, students, and facilities (smart board, laptops, document cameras, modern interiors).
+We have praise for the DC school's teachers, students, staff, and facilities (smart boards, laptops, document cameras, modern interiors).

 Our numbers: